United States Flag - Proud to be an American

 • USB to PC Cable (not preferred)

 The best method to charge your GPS is using either the AC wall charger or DC car charger.
-I do not recommend using the USB port to charge your GPS.
-Many PC's USB ports can not provide the amount of current required to charge your GPS.
+We typically do not recommend using the USB port to charge your GPS.
+Some PC USB ports can not provide the amount of current required to charge your GPS.

 AC Wall Charger Problems: